Nursing

 This course will build upon health assessment skills developed in the professional nurses' basic educational program.
 An evidenced-based approach will be used to present methodologies for performance on health histories, developmental assessments, and physical/psychosocial assessments of individuals across the lifespan in the context of an advanced nursing role.
 Emphasis is on acquisition and analysis of relevant data for the development of a comprehensive health assessment.
 Prerequisite: Admission to grad stud; completion of undergrad course in health assessment techniques or consent of instructor.
 Prerequisite or Corequisite: Completion or concurrent enrollment in Pathophysiology or equivalent or consent of instructor.
 F,S,SS.

 NURS 586.
-Rural Health Programs and Research.
+Rural and Underserved Health Programs, Policies, and Research.
 3 Credits.

-This course focuses on policies, programs and research related to rural health.
-Prerequisite: NURS 565 and NURS 558 or consent of instructor.
+This course focuses on policies, programs and research related to rural and underserved population health.
+Prerequisite: NURS 565 or consent of instructor.
 F.

 NURS 588.
 Management of Psychopathology I. 2 Credits.